orionrobots/orionrobots.github.io/_posts/2022-12-27-maixsense-a010-day-2-sipeed-support.md

   - distance-sensing
 category: robot-building
 ---
-In yesterdays [Maixsense A010 post](https://orionrobots.co.uk/robot%20building/2022/12/26/maixsense-a010-first-impressions.html) I had reached a block, and it hadn't worked either standalone, or via the serial port.
+In yesterday's [Maixsense A010 post](https://orionrobots.co.uk/robot%20building/2022/12/26/maixsense-a010-first-impressions.html) I had reached a block, and it hadn't worked either standalone, or via the serial port.

 I contacted Sipeed (the manufacturer) for help via twitter, and their Indigogo campaign.
 They responded within 24 hours, and suggested I try a USB power supply (no computer).
 I tried a simple 5v 2.4a USB power supply, and it worked - I got a display.